orsiluk/Museum_AR_App/README.md

 # MuseumAR
-App for children to use in museums - Using Augmented reality
+AUgmented reality application for children to use in museums.